gcant/spectrum-message-passing/README.md

 # Message passing for spectral density of sparse matrices

-This is an implementation of the message passing algorithm to compute the spectral density of sparse matrices, introduced in "*[Message passing on networks with loops](https://arxiv.org/abs/1907.08252)*".
+This is an implementation of the message passing algorithm to compute the spectral density of sparse matrices, introduced in *[Message passing on networks with loops](https://arxiv.org/abs/1907.08252)*.

 ## Compiling and running